r2llab/SynQuE/README.md

 ## Training
 The following instructions are provided for training models to obtain task performance metrics on real test data.
-All synthetic and real datasets are provided in `data/`.
-All training results and SynQuE scores are provided in `notebooks/results`.
-Embeddings used for PAD, MMD and MDM calculations can be downloaded on [Google Drive](https://drive.google.com/drive/folders/1GRfPEDdqEWaDPM2wFIFxZLkwjnQwwVru?usp=sharing).
+All training results are provided in `./data/<task>/task_performance`.
+Embeddings used for representation-based proxy calculations can be downloaded on [Google Drive](https://drive.google.com/file/d/1fp-9wqlexIfSY5Rl8Grb_I0DdJw9eKYr/view?usp=sharing).

 ### Sentiment Analysis
 The training script is placed in `notebooks/SynQuE_scoring.ipynb`.